-Depending on the level of analysis, you can manage tasks as checklist items or cards.
+Depending on the level of analysis needed in your project, you can decide to manage tasks as checklist items or cards.

-For example, a portfolio manager might need an overview of all the projects that are planned, which may contain thousands of tasks.
+For example, a portfolio manager might need an overview of all the projects planned, which may contain thousands of tasks.
 It would be unfeasible to create a card for each of them in this case.
-So she add a card for each project, and tasks as checklist items.
+So she adds a card for each project, and adds tasks as checklist items.

-On the other hand, the project manager might want to add details to a task (such as descriptions, attachments, comments, etc.).
+The project manager might want to add details to a task (such as descriptions, attachments, comments).
 This not possible with items, so the option is to create a project board and add cards in it.

 But if they want to have both, they can use Placker to mirror items into cards.
-That is, tasks will be items at the Portfolio board and cards at the Project board at the same time.
+Tasks will be items at the Portfolio board and cards at the Project board at the same time.

 Plus, they will be synced, to if the Project manager marks a card as complete, the Portfolio board will also be updated reducing the need of sending a message to say that it's done.

-Placker dashboards and reports are generated at a card level, so this also helps in those cases.
+Placker track views and reports are card level, so this also helps in those cases.